Decktech

 **Hard Lock turned on:**

 Hard locks include board positions that have cards like this combined with each other: Stasis , Birds of Paradise , Quirion Ranger , Derevi, Empyrial Tactician , Root Maze , Trinisphere , Winter Orb , Llanowar Elves , Avacyn's Pilgrim , Sphere of Resistance , Thalia, Guardian of Thraben Tropical Island; etc. They are an interaction of different kinds of suppressive soft lock cards that combine to create an inescapable position.
-The number of these is very large in this deck, and rarely will they be the same.
+The number of these is very large in this deck, and rarely will they be the same but the idea is to create some sort of way to break parity from these symmetrical 'neggative' effects.

-This deck is not very easy to play, and play error can and will be expounded upon to critical effect by clever opponents, so understanding the deck deeply is necessary to have success with it.
+This deck is not very easy to play, and play error can and will be expounded upon to critical effect by clever opponents, so understanding the deck deeply is necessary to have success with it consistently.

 specific Card information / Card Breakdown